e3modelling/OPEN-PROM/tutorials/15_Pushing technologies through maturity factors.md

 * `levels` is optional. `low` = 0.5, `def` = 1 and `high` = 2 are built in; add
   or override names as you like, e.g. `"aggressive": 5`.
+  A level is shared: every change with `"mult": "high"` uses the same value, so redefining `high` moves all of them at once.
 * Technologies and years that have no entry in config keep their calibrated values (multiplied by 1).
 * Every entry needs its own name, and names must be unique.
 * Leave the block out, or `changes` empty, for an unmodified run.